Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/smartcard.md

     ```

 <a name="session"></a>
-## Managing Sessions
+## Manage sessions

 You can manage a session using the [Tizen.Network.Smartcard.SmartcardSession](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Smartcard.SmartcardSession.html) instance that you have created when opening the session with a reader.

-To manage sessions:
+To manage sessions, follow the steps below:

--   Retrieve the reader that provides the session:
+1. Retrieve the reader that provides the session:

     ```csharp
     /// Open a session